Requirements relating to your education/qualifications

 After three years, you can apply for a permanent residence permit in Norway.

-If you are later going to change employers, but work in the same type of position, you do not need to apply for a new residence permit.
+If you get a new job, but are going to work in the same type of position as before, you do not need to apply for a new residence permit, but you must notify the police where you live within seven days after you start the new job.

-Due to the corona situation, the rules on layoffs, unemployment and job change have changed.
+Due to the corona situation, the rules on layoffs were changed